 Departments are strongly encouraged to make use of text-matching software (such as Turnitin) on early-stage PGR work (for example PGR TAP and progression reports) to enable any issues with poor academic practice to be identified and addressed at this point.

-PGRs are bound by the SCA's Guidance on proofreading and editing.
+PGRs are bound by the Policy on Transparency of Authorship in PGR Programmes, including generative AI, proofreading and translation.

 Allegations of misconduct by a PGR in any formal assessment (including but not limited to reviews of progress, the thesis and the oral examination) other than in credit-bearing taught modules will be dealt with according to the Assessment Misconduct Policy for PGRs (Appendix 3).
 No decision about the PGR’s progression or the outcome of the examination may be made until the investigation has been concluded.